Shorzinator/Practice-Programs/Algorithm Design and Analysis/HeapSort.md

 improvement consists of the use of a heap data structure rather than a linear-time search to find the maximum.

+### What is Binary Heap?
+Let us first define a Complete Binary Tree.
+A complete binary tree is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
+A Binary Heap is a Complete Binary Tree where items are stored in a special order such that value in a parent node is greater(or smaller) than the values in its two children nodes.
+The former is called as max heap and the latter is called min-heap.
+The heap can be represented by a binary tree or array.

+### Why array based representation for Binary Heap?
+Since a Binary Heap is a Complete Binary Tree, it can be easily represented as an array and the array-based representation is space-efficient.
+If the parent node is stored at index I, the left child can be calculated by 2 * I + 1 and right child by 2 * I + 2 (assuming the indexing starts at 0).

+## Heap Sort Algorithm for sorting in increasing order:
+1. Build a max heap from the input data.
+2. At this point, the largest item is stored at the root of the heap.
+Replace it with the last item of the heap followed by reducing the size of heap by 1.
+Finally, heapify the root of the tree.
+3. Repeat step 2 while size of heap is greater than 1.

+---

 ### Python program to implement a Heap Sort using Heapify function -

 ```